Comparing Zevia PBC (ZVIA) & Its Peers

 |2.43

-Zevia PBC currently has a consensus price target of $14.19, indicating a potential upside of 486.26%.
-As a group, “Bottled & canned soft drinks” companies have a potential upside of 21.33%.
-Given Zevia PBC’s stronger consensus rating and higher possible upside, analysts clearly believe Zevia PBC is more favorable than its peers.
+Zevia PBC presently has a consensus target price of $14.19, indicating a potential upside of 394.34%.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 23.03%.
+Given Zevia PBC’s stronger consensus rating and higher possible upside, equities analysts clearly believe Zevia PBC is more favorable than its peers.

 Summary